Why a Montessori Middle School?

 A Montessori middle school program values its students’ natural sense of wonder.
 As they learn to ask questions, our teachers provide students with the tools and confidence to find answers.
-At AMS, our students become independent lifelong learners.
+At Arthur Morgan School, our students become independent lifelong learners.

-In the classroom, our teachers provide the following elements of a Montessori middle school classroom:
+In the classroom, our teachers provide the following elements as part of our Montessori middle school program:

 - individualized instruction

 - interdisciplinary courses that tie in social, political and environmental topics

 - experiential learning opportunities that foster emotional connections

 - free time to to pursue art, music, engineering and business projects